-Man Allegedly Killed Autistic 5-Year-Old Son, Called 911 ,And Reported Him Missing
+Man Allegedly Killed Autistic Five-Year-Old Son, Called 911, And Reported Him Missing

 The 28-year-old man revealed that he called 911 and told the dispatcher that his non-verbal son was missing, adding that he must have unlatched the door and wandered off when the rest of the family was still sleeping.

-Authorities had launched a massive manhunt for the 5-year-old boy, searching wooded areas, fields, and ponds within the area.
+Authorities had launched a massive manhunt for the five-year-old boy, searching wooded areas, fields, and ponds within the area.

 Over 250 volunteers joined the search for Joe Daniels and complemented the sizable search efforts of search dogs in the field, boats on nearby waterways, and helicopters in the air.